Key Quote

 Technique 1 — EPIZEUXIS / REPETITION

-The triple repetition of 'tomorrow' — a device called epizeuxis (immediate repetition of a word for emphasis) — creates a slow, relentless rhythm that mirrors the monotony (tedious sameness) of Macbeth's existence.
+The triple repetition of 'tomorrow' — a device called epizeuxisepizeuxis — The immediate repetition of a word for emphasis — creates a slow, relentless rhythm that mirrors the monotonymonotony — Lack of variety; tedious sameness of Macbeth's existence.
 Each repetition drains the word of meaning, just as Macbeth's crimes have drained his life of purpose.
-Time, which was once urgent ('If it were done when 'tis done, then 'twere well it were done quickly'), has become an unbearable, interminable (endless) procession.
+Time, which was once urgent ('If it were done when 'tis done, then 'twere well it were done quickly'), has become an unbearable, interminableinterminable — endless procession.

-The verb 'creeps' personifies time as something insidious (proceeding in a harmful way that is not immediately obvious) and slow.
+The verb 'creeps' personifies time as something insidiousinsidious — Proceeding in a gradual, subtle way but with harmful effects and slow.
 Combined with 'petty pace', Shakespeare creates a devastating image of existence reduced to meaningless incrementalism — each day is tiny, insignificant, and identical to the last.

 Key Words